Simran Pareenja

 Simran Pareenja is an Indian actress who primarily works in Hindi television.
 She made her acting debut in 2015 with Tu Mera Hero portraying Rajni.
-Pareenja is best known for her portrayal of Bhoomi Agrawal Prajapati in Bhagyalaxmi and her dual portrayal of Kaali Nandu Singh and Thakurain Pavitra in Kaala Teeka.
+Pareenja is best known for her portrayal of Bhoomi Shukla Prajapati in Bhagyalakshmi and her dual portrayal of Kaali Nandu Singh and Thakurain Pavitra in Kaala Teeka.

 Pareenja made her film debut in 2018 with the Telugu film Kirrak Party.